 The First Day Of “The Quake”

 Monday, August 23, 1982

 Featuring Alex Bennett and Joe Regelski

 After a decade of playing Big Band music as KMPX — on 106.9 FM until September 1978, then on 98.9 — Broadcast Associates purchased the station in May 1982 for $5.5-million and took possession on July 9.
 In the early morning hours of August 23, a little more than a month later, KMPX disappeared and KQAK — “The Quake” — signed on the air with an Album Rock format.

-Prior to becoming a legend in New York radio, Alex Bennett (born Bennett Schwarzmann) in the 1960s was one of America’s greatest Top 40 disc jockeys, most notably at KILT in Houston, where he was known as James Bond.
+Before becoming a legend in New York radio, Alex Bennett (born Bennett Schwarzmann) cut his radio teeth in Marin County as a teenage disc jockey at San Rafael’s KTIM (1510 AM) and emcee of local dances as “Jerry Bennett.”
+In the 1960s, following service in the Navy, Alex became one of America’s greatest Top 40 disc jockeys, most notably at KILT in Houston, where he was known as James Bond.
 His success in Houston helped land him in New York at the end of the decade as one of WMCA’s illustrious “Good Guys.”

 Alex is joined on The Quake’s debut morning by his newsman-sidekick from KMEL, Joe Regelski.
 The opening ninety minutes, as heard in the broadcast recording presented here, is occasionally plagued by small technical glitches — microphones opened by accident, microphones failing to open at other times — as the crew attempts to get used to their new quarters at 1311 Sutter Street in San Francisco.